p31d3ng/arch-auto-rice/README.md

 - You can add a new YAML list item to execute any script you want.
 - If nothing is at `scripts: - loc`, the task won't run
 - If `enable` is set to fasle, the task won't run
-- If dependencies are not finished correctly or not executed because of any reason, the task won't run
+- If dependent tasks are not executed because of any of the two reasons above, the task won't run

 #### `./dotfiles/config.yaml` for customized configurations for installed packages.